RPG Maker: RPG Maker VX and VX Ace

 RPG Maker VX was released in Japan on December 27, 2007, and in the West on February 29, 2008.
 The frame rate was increased to 60 frames per second, providing smoother animation.
 The engine still used RGSS, but the game's default programming was overhauled to allow more freedom for scripting in new features.
 A new editor and RTP were included, this time in a much simpler "blocky" style.
 The default battle system is comparable to that of the Dragon Quest series or its predecessor RM2k, with a head-on view of the battlefield and detailed text descriptions of each action taken.

 The lack of support for multiple tilesets when mapping, however, represented a notable downgrade from the engine's predecessor, leaving the player with only a finite number of unique tiles with which to depict all the game's environments.
 Multiple player-made workarounds were created.

 RPG Maker VX Ace was released in Japan on December 15, 2011, and the West on March 15, 2012.
 It was later made available through Steam, and is also available physically.
 VX Ace, an upgraded version of VX, addressed the tileset issue.
-Battle backgrounds were re-introduced, and are separated into top and bottom halves.
+Battle backgrounds were reintroduced and are separated into top and bottom halves.
 Spells, skills, and items can all now have their own damage and recovery formulas, although a quick calculation method reminiscent of the older RPG Maker versions is available.
 The VX RTP was redesigned for VX Ace, and a new soundtrack featuring higher quality techno-pop tracks was included.
 With VX Ace came a large quantity of DLC Resource Packages offered by Enterbrain, also available through Steam.